 7. Measure your impact against your goals

-As a marketer being able to measure what you do is a fundamental requirement in today’s business world.
+As a marketer, being able to measure what you do is a fundamental requirement in today’s business world.
 Marketing automation software is an enabler for the modern marketer as it generates deep insights into the results of their efforts.
-Doing this consistent reporting helps you identify the tactics that are working and those that are not.
-The insights generated allows you to kick out subjective decision making, adding certainty about your path forward.
+Undertaking this consistent reporting helps you identify the tactics that are working and those that are not.
+The insights generated will allow you to kick out subjective decision making, adding certainty about your path forward.

-Now that you are measuring your marketing activities through automation software, you can start to test hypothesis scenarios around copy, imagery and offers.
-A/B testing across email, landing pages and call to actions will generate performance metrics that will tell you how to continuously optimise your campaigns.
+Now that you are measuring and attributing your marketing activities through your marketing automation software, you can start to test hypothesis scenarios around copy, imagery and offers.
+A/B testing across email, landing pages and call to actions will generate performance metrics that will provide valuable insights on how you can optimise your campaigns.

-Finally, tracking your marketing actions across the attract and conversion stages of the inbound framework allows you to connect marketing with your sales efforts through your CRM.
-Here you can leverage your CRM metrics to generate even more insight for your sales teams to generate sales growth.
+Finally, tracking your marketing actions across the attract and conversion stages of the inbound marketing funnel allows you to connect marketing with your sales efforts through your CRM.
+And your marketing align with sales by leveraging your CRM metrics to generate even more insight for your sales teams to generate sales growth.